 This is one of Adele’s biggest singles, originally written by Adele in collaboration with singer/songwriter Dan Wilson.
 It was released as a promotional single for her second album 21 and was greeted with almost universal praise from both fans and critics alike.
 The song has sold over 17 million copies worldwide and went 5x platinum in the UK, making it one of the best selling singles of all time.

-Something In The Way by Nirvana
+Something in the Way by Nirvana

-Click Here for tab for Something In The Way by Nirvana
+Click Here for tab for Something in the Way by Nirvana

 This song presented a slightly different side of Nirvana that the other members had to adjust and move out of their comfort zone to accommodate.
 Originally, songwriter Kurt had to record the vocal and acoustic guitar first due to difficulties recording with the whole band.
-But because his tempo naturally shifted and the guitar wasn’t completely in tune the other members had a great deal of trouble tracking their parts of his slightly rough track.
+But because his tempo naturally shifted and the guitar wasn’t completely in tune, the other members had a great deal of trouble tracking their parts of his slightly rough track.

 The song is exceptionally easy to play, only ever needing you to bar 3 strings and play them together essentially making a power chord with the additional octave on the top because of the dropped C tuning (C G C F A D).

-Still Loving You by The Scorpions
+Still Loving You by Scorpions

-This is a quintessential ‘love power ballad’ from German heavy metal legends, Scorpions.
-Released as a promotional single for their ninth studio album titled ‘Love at First Sting’.
-It has everything you’d expect from a moving power ballad, emotive and soaring vocal lines, clean guitar hooks, and exceptionally overproduced drums.
+This is a quintessential power love ballad from German heavy metal legends, Scorpions.
+Released as a promotional single for their ninth studio album titled Love at First Sting.
+It has everything you’d expect from a moving power ballad: emotive and soaring vocal lines, clean guitar hooks, and exceptionally overproduced drums.
 Glorious!

 Stop This Train by John Mayer